Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Proof of main results.

-The claim that the 4-manifold (\ref{4-Manifold}) satisfies Property (1') follows from the identities and for arbitrary $n\in \N$, and the homeomorphism criteria of Hambleton-Teichner \cite{[HambletonTeichner]} and Kawauchi \cite{[Kawauchi1]}.
-An argument to prove the claim that the 4-manifold (\ref{4-Manifold}) satisfies Property (3') is obtained by a small tweak to the argument used to the prove of Property (3) for $X(2)$.
+Fix an $n\in \Z$ and define a closed 4-manifold i.e., the 4-manifold that is obtained by applying a $(1, 0, n)$-torus surgery to $X$ on the 2-torus $T_1$ along the surgery curve $m = x$.
+Since the meridian $\mu_1$ is nullhomotopic in the complement (cf. (\ref{Isomorphism Group Complement 1}) and (\ref{Relations 2})), the Seifert-van Kampen theorem implies The claim that the 4-manifold (\ref{4-Manifold}) satisfies Property (1') follows from Lemma \ref{Lemma Building Block} and Lemma \ref{Lemma Intersection Form}.
+Property (2') holds since the Seiberg-Witten invariants satisfy for $n_1\neq n_2$ as follows from the Morgan-Mrowka-Szab\'o formula (\ref{Equation 1}).
+For details on the computation of the Seiberg-Witten invariants of $X_n(1)$, the reader is directed to \cite[Section 3]{[Szabo]} or \cite[Corollary 1]{[FintushelParkStern]}.
+Results of Szab\'o \cite{[Szabo]} and Kotschick \cite[Section 5.2]{[Kotschick]} imply that the 4-manifolds (\ref{Infinite Set 4-manifolds}) are irreducible since $\Z$ is a residually finite group.
+An argument to prove the claim that the 4-manifold (\ref{4-Manifold}) satisfies Property (3') is obtained by a small tweak to the argument used in the proof of Property (3) for $X(2)$.
 Indeed, the 2-torus $T_3\subset X(2)$ is disjoint from the surgery and is contained in $X(1)_n$.
 The existence of the isomorphism (\ref{Induced Isomorphism X1}) follows from (\ref{Relations 2}).
-Property (2') holds since the Seiberg-Witten invariants satisfy for $n_1\neq n_2$ as follows from the Morgan-Mrowka-Szab\'o formula \cite[Theorem 1.1]{[MorganMrowkaSzabo]} stated in (\ref{Equation 1}) - (\ref{Equation 3}).
-For details on the computation of the Seiberg-Witten invariants of $X(1)_n$, the reader is directed to \cite[Section 3]{[Szabo]} or \cite[Corollary 1]{[FintushelParkStern]}.
-This concludes the construction of the infinite set (\ref{Infinite Set 4-manifolds}) of pairwise non-diffeomorphic 4-manifolds in the homeomorphism class of $X\#S^2\times S^2\# S^1\times S^3$.
+This concludes the construction of the infinite set (\ref{Infinite Set 4-manifolds}) of pairwise non-diffeomorphic irreducible 4-manifolds in the homeomorphism class of $X\#S^2\times S^2\# S^1\times S^3$.

+Let us set up the third step: fix $n\in \Z$ and apply a $(0, 1, 0)$-torus surgery to $X_n(1)$ on $T_2$ along $l = b$ and denote the resulting 4-manifold by $X_n$.
+That is, In particular, $X_n$ is simply connected.
+The third step is to show that there is a diffeomorphism for every $n\in \Z$.
+The 4-manifold $X_n$ is diffeomorphic to a generalized fiber sum of $X$ and the 4-manifold that is obtained from the 4-torus by applying a $(1, 0, n)$-torus surgery on $T_1$ along $m = x$ and a $(0, 1, 0)$-torus surgery on $T_3$ along $l = b$ for a fixed $n\in \Z$.
+The latter is diffeomorphic to the product of a 2-sphere and 2-torus by the diffeomorphism (\ref{Diffeomorphism 1}) of Lemma \ref{Lemma Diffeomorphism 1}.
+Notice that $X_1$ is the 4-manifold obtained as the symplectic sum of $X$ and $T^2\times S^2$ along $T$ and $T^2\times \{s\}\subset T^2\times S^2$.
+In particular, $X_n$ is obtained from $X$ by performing a $(0, 0, 1)$-torus surgery along $T$.
+This torus surgery changes nothing and produces the original 4-manifold $X$.
+Since the choice of $n$ was arbitrary, we conclude that there is a diffeomorphism (\ref{Final Diffeomorphism 1}).